Eating My Way Through Chiavenna’s Bresaola Festival In Italy!

 The food was hearty and the portions were large – platters full of deli meats, followed by gnocchetti bianchi, polenta, and more meat dishes.
 I barely made it through the starters, but the locals kept pushing through dish after dish.
 And that’s another thing that impressed me during this trip to Italy – seeing the Italian ability to eat, eat and eat.
 That takes some serious talent!

-Bresaola festival photos including mountain foods, food tent and samples of delectable delights!
+Bresaola festival photos including mountain foods, food tent and samples of delectable delights all on offer in Italy!

 By the time I hopped on the train back to Milan I was stuffed beyond belief and ready for a nap.
 I watched as we pulled out of the station and left the town of Chiavenna behind with the looming Alps in the backgrounds.
 I couldn’t have asked for a better introduction to the Lombardy region – exploring the place through its food – and I hope I get to return again, next time with an extra-stretchy pair of jeans.